CorvidAeon/HackTheBox/writeup.md

 ![writeup info](Writeup.JPG)

-The box has a vulnerable version of CMS Made Simple installed on it and a recurring command to run run-parts has a relative path specified which allows the user to create their own executable that will be executed when the command triggers.
+The box has a vulnerable version of CMS Made Simple installed on it.
+Once on the box, it has a recurring command to run run-parts, which has a relative path specified that allows the user to create their own executable that will be run when the command triggers.
 Both of these together allow the user to gain root access and retrieve the flag.

 Let's get to it with some enumeration using nmap: